bluesky-social/pds/SANDBOX.md

 We’re not actually running a Bluesky PDS in sandbox.
 You might see Bluesky team members' accounts in the sandbox environment, but those are self-hosted too.

 The PDS that you’ll be running is much of the same code that is running on the Bluesky production PDS.
 Notably, all of the in-pds-appview code has been torn out.
 You can see the actual PDS code that you’re running on the [atproto/simplify-pds](https://github.com/bluesky-social/atproto/pull/1198) branch.

-### Getting started

-For complete instructions on getting your PDS set up, check out the [README](./README.md).

-To access your account, you’ll log in with the client of your choice in the exact same way that you log into production Bluesky, for instance the [Bluesky web client](https://app.bsky-sandbox.dev/).
-When you do so, please provide the url of *your PDS* as the service that you wish to log in to.

-### Auto-updates

-We’ve included Watchtower in the PDS distribution.
-Every day at midnight PST, this will check our GitHub container registry to see if there is a new version of the PDS container & update it on your service.

-This will allow us to rapidly iterate on protocol changes, as we’ll be able to push them out to the network on a daily basis.

-When we do routine network wipes, we will be pushing out a database migration to participating PDS that wipes content and accounts.

-You are within your rights to disable Watchtower auto-updates, but we strongly encourage their use and will not be providing support if you decide not to run the most up-to-date PDS distribution.

-## Odds & Ends & Warnings & Reminders

-🧪 Experiment & have fun!

-🤖 Run [feed generators](https://github.com/bluesky-social/feed-generator).
-They should work the exact same way as production - be sure to adjust your env to listen to Sandbox BGS!

-🌈 Feel free to run your own AppView or BGS - although it’s a bit more involved & we’ll be providing limited support for this.

-👤 Your PDS will provide your handle by default.
-Custom domain handles should work exactly the same in sandbox as they do on production Bluesky.
-Although you will not be able to re-use your handle from production Bluesky as you can only have one DID set per handle.

-⚠️ If you follow the self-hosted PDS setup instructions, you’ll have private key material in your env file - be careful about sharing that!

-📣 This is a sandbox version of a **public broadcast protocol** - please do not share sensitive information.

-🤝 Help each other out!
-Respond to issues & discussions, chat in [Matrix](https://matrix.to/#/%23bluesky-dev:matrix.org) or the community-run [Discord](https://discord.gg/3srmDsHSZJ), etc.